Extend System Drive but Recovery Partition is in the Way Windows 10/8/7

 It's easy to understand and operate EaseUS Partition Master to merge free space to the C drive even blocked by the recovery partition.
 A few brisk mouse clicks should have done that.

 Step 1.
-Locate the Target Partition
+Locate the Target Partition.

 Step 2.
-Extend the Target Partition
+Extend the Target Partition.

-2. Drag the partition panel rightward or leftward to add unallocated space into your current partition and click "OK" to confirm.
+Drag the partition panel rightward or leftward to add the unallocated space into your current partition, or you can click click "fill in all unallocated" to allocate all space to the target partition.
+Then, click "OK" to confirm.

 Step 3.
-Execute Operations to Extend Partition
+Execute Operations to Extend Partition.

 Here EaseUS Partition Master also provides a video guide for you to follow.
 Watch this guide and resize your partition accordingly.